managea/incontext/README.md

 1. **Paste references anywhere:** In comments, documentation, markdown files, etc.
 2. **Navigate to references:**
-   - **File references:** Ctrl+Click on any file reference to open the file and jump to specific lines
+   - **Code references:** Ctrl+Click on any code reference to open the file and jump to the specific lines
+   - **File references:** Ctrl+Click on any file reference to open the file
    - **Directory references:** Ctrl+Click on any directory reference to select and reveal that directory in the Explorer
 3. **References are highlighted:** All references in your files are automatically highlighted as clickable links